 - Plastic Type: DX

 The 165-169 gram version of the popular Innova Roc is the perfect choice for children.
 Its small diameter, moderate weighting, and thin rim make it easy for kids to throw, while still providing the feel of a “real” disc, helping them work on their technique and preparing them for more advanced discs down the road.

 Additionally, the Roc gives kids the satisfaction of playing with the same disc as the “adults”, which can be a great confidence builder (the adult version will often be closer to 174g — but they don’t have to know that….).

 A Better Option?

-If you are not concerned with the disc being PDGA approved, and if the child in question does not mind playing with a disc that is clearly smaller than the adults’ discs (Figure 3), an even better option is available for maximum distance:
+If you are not concerned with the disc being PDGA approved, and if the child in question does not mind playing with a disc that is a little smaller than the adults’ discs, an even better option is available for maximum distance: